-Whitby Wood Pritamdasani is the structural engineer for the high rise concrete frame project.
+Whitby Wood Pritamdasani is the structural engineer for the concrete frame projects.
 The towers share a basement, a ground level lobby and retail zone, and a nine-level parking podium.
-The podium footprint extends beyond the towers, providing outdoor roof space for resident use.
+The podium footprint extends beyond the towers, providing outdoor roof space for residential use.

-A 2.5m deep raft foundation supports the towers, connected to the 900mm-deep spread footings of the podium by a 450mm-deep stich slab designed to resist ground water uplift and composed of lean mix concrete.
+A 2.5m deep raft foundation supports the towers, connected to the 900mm-deep spread footings of the podium by a 450mm deep stich slab designed to resist ground water uplift and composed of a lean mix of concrete.
 Ground conditions include hard rock of not more than 130 tonne capacity.

 RSP Design (Singapore)